Tayma-Kazmouz/Wurood/README.md

-Wurood is an online flower shop project
+Wurood is an online flower shop project that has been done through team-work effort by: Tayma, Waddah, and Abdallah

 Here are some images from the website created.